natanielchng/0x4067/README.md

 4. **Timelapse** - side channels
 5. **Wacky Web Woes** - web vulnerabilities

-Download the the `CTF Tutorials.zip` file for distribution.
+Download the `CTF Tutorials.zip` file for distribution (does not contain source code).

 The tutorials can be found under the `/tutorials` folder.
 The structure is as follows:
 ```